wp-plugins/wp-upload-restriction/readme.txt

 Tags: upload, media, developer tool
 Requires at least: 2.2.3
 Tested up to: 4.1.2
-Stable tag: 1.0.1
+Stable tag: 2.0.0
 License: GPLv2 or later

-This plugin allows user to upload files of selected types.
+This plugin restricts different role users from uploading files of selected types.

 == Description ==

-This plugin allows user to upload files of certain types selected by the administrator.
-Using this plugin you may restrict users from uploading unwanted files using the WordPress file uploader.
+This plugin allows users to upload files of certain types selected by the administrator.
+Administrator can select the file types by user role.
+This plugin restricts users from uploading unwanted files using the WordPress file uploader.

 It is very simple to use.

-To return back to WordPress's default selection, just deactivate the plugin.
+You will be able give permission role wise.
+To restore WordPress's default selection, just deactivate the plugin.

-Currently this upload restriction is applied for all users except Administrators.
-In future release role wise restrictions will be given.

 Any issue?
 Contact me (http://sajjadhossain.com/contact-me/).